 Leflunomide may help control the symptoms of your rheumatoid arthritis but does not cure it.
 Continue to take leflunomide even if you feel well.
 Do not stop taking leflunomide without talking to your doctor.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What SPECIAL PRECAUTIONS should I follow?

 Before taking leflunomide,

-- tell your doctor and pharmacist if you are allergic to leflunomide, any other medications, or any of the ingredients in leflunomide tablets.
+- tell your doctor and pharmacist if you are allergic to leflunomide, teriflunomide (Aubagio), any other medications, or any of the ingredients in leflunomide tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin); cholestyramine (Prevalite, Questran); colestipol (Colestid); gold compounds such as auranofin (Ridaura) and aurothioglucose (Aurolate, Solganol); medications to treat cancer; other medications that suppress the immune system such as azathioprine (Imuran), cyclosporine (Neoral, Sandimmune), sirolimus (Rapamune), and tacrolimus (Prograf); Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin Jantoven); cholestyramine (Prevalite); gold compounds such as auranofin (Ridaura); medications to treat cancer; other medications that suppress the immune system such as azathioprine (Azasan, Imuran), cyclosporine (Gengraf, Neoral, Sandimmune), sirolimus (Rapamune), and tacrolimus (Astagraf, Prograf); penicillamine (Cuprimine, Depen), and tolbutamide.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.